michellemwangi01/EBikesAPI/README.md

 This API calculates the distance between two geographic coordinates using the Google Distance Matrix API and returns the delivery price based on the calculated distance.

+## API DOCUMENTATION

+The API documentation is available on the `/docs` endpoint

 ## Endpoint: Calculate Distance

 `URL: /google_api/calculate-distance/`